PsycoTodd/taichiWorld/ReadMe.md

 04_patternMove.py: Try to create pattern with fract function.
 Add time to move.
 This looks cooler and I learned some trick.

 05_dfLine.py: Take mouse input and test to use distance field to draw AA lines.

+06_imagenoise.py: An interesting practice on how to adjust UV to create noise effect.
+Notice the way to reduce the shift of uv by a 0.02 scale factor.